 Tristan Pigott (b.
-1990) lives and works in London.
-Since graduating Camberwell College of Arts in 2012, he has exhibited in London at Cob Gallery (2017 & 2015) and at Royal Academy Summer Exhibition (2015) and internationally in Nigeria, (2014) and Manhattan during Frieze Art Fair New York (2016).
+1990 lives and works in London) graduated from Camberwell College of Arts in 2012, and since has exhibited in London at Cob Gallery (2017 & 2015) and at Royal Academy Summer Exhibition (2015) and internationally in Nigeria, (2014) and Manhattan during Frieze Art Fair New York (2016).
 In 2015, Pigott was shortlisted for the BP Portrait Award.